simon-ritchie/apysc/docstring_markdowns/apysc/_branch/if_base.md

 - `condition`: Boolean or None
   - Boolean value to be used for judgment.
 - `locals_`: dict or None, default None
   - Current scope's local variables.
 Set locals() value to this argument.
-If specified, all local scope VariableNameInterface variables (like Int, Sprite) will be reverted ad the end of If scope.
-This setting is useful when you don't want to update each variable by the implementation of the If scope.
+If specified, this interface reverts all local scope VariableNameInterface variables (like Int, Sprite) at the end of the `If` or the other branch scope.
+This setting is useful when you don't want to update each variable by implementing the `If` or the other scope.
 - `globals_`: dict or None, default None
   - Current scope's global variables.
-Set golobals() value to this argument.
-This works the same way as the locals_ argument.
+Set the globals() value to this argument.
+This setting works the same way as the `locals_` argument.

 <hr>